openplanetary/opm-basemaps/README.md

-# opm-basemaps
+# OPM Basemaps

-Rebooting OPM activities (Oct 2022), here are some notes to sharing with historic and new contributors.
+Rebooting OPM activities (Oct 2022) - Here are some notes to share with historic and new contributors.

 Main OPM interfaces: